talhavawda/za-telecoms-twitter-footprint/README.md

 #### Database
 1. Set up your local database using Neo4j Desktop
   - See the Readme.txt in the Database Queries folder to create your local database
-  - user by default is 'neo4j'
+  - The default user is 'neo4j' -> this is what the Neo4j Browser uses in displaying the database
+    - So for thw Web Interface to connect to the database, we need to create another user for it
-  - Open Neo4j Browser and create a new user 'java_application' with reader permission, as user 'neo4j' is taken by the neo4j browser
+      - Open Neo4j Browser and create a new user 'java_application' with reader permission (this is the username specified in the Web Interface connection to the database)
       - Set the database password to '12345'

 The database needs to be running for the Web Interface to connect to it